YMC-William/YMC-SDK-Documentation/YMC_Analytics_API.md

 	}

 ### App disappears
-An Event of type "YA0session" should be posted to YMCA server whenever the app disappears (including pause to the background or shutting down).
+An Event of type "YA0session" should be posted to the YMCA server whenever the app disappears (including pause to the background or shutting down).

-On top of the minimal attributes, a YA0session event should have the **start** and **end** properties indicating the time interval of the app's appearance. a full example is as following:
+On top of the minimal attributes, a YA0session event should have the **start** and **end** properties indicating the time interval of the app's appearance.
+A full example is as following:

 	{
 	"event": "YA0session",